smartmonkeyio/knowledgebase/docs/flake/getting_started.md

 ## Test mode
 The test mode is intended for development purposes only.

-It can be used to check if the request arrives correctly and is formatted correctly.
-The optimizer sends a response to the request without any cost on the user's quota.
+It can be used to check if the server recieves the request with the propper format.
+Flake will return a fake response with no cost applied for the user.

 The test mode is a property of an API Key and it can be activated and deactivated at any time by the user.